How Female Scammers Became Accidental Girlboss Icons

 Con artists are nothing new.
 But our collective interest in them has been piqued in recent years as a number of high-profile scandals have redefined the way we view scammers.
 Anna Delvey and Elizabeth Holmes committed fraud in order to boost their images and get rich quick and, as a result, have both gained a kind of cult status within popular culture, with dedicated fanbases and podcasts, books, and TV shows being written about their lives.
 What is it that we find so appealing about women who scam?

-Delvey — also known as the fake German heiress — committed fraud in order to scam more than $200,000 from banks and hotels in New York City.
+Delvey — also known as the fake German heiress — committed fraud in order to scam more than $200,000 USD ($278k AUD) from banks and hotels in New York City.
 Her real name is Anna Sorokin; she changed her surname to Delvey to pretend to be a wealthy New York socialite with a huge trust fund, befriending wealthy members of New York society.
-Delvey, who was released from prison last February, was paid $320,000 by Netflix for the rights to a show about her life, Inventing Anna, according to Insider.
-A stage play — Anna X — starring Emma Corrin, which ran at the Harold Pinter theater in London last year, was also inspired by Sorokin's story.
+Delvey, who was released from prison last February, was paid $320,000 USD ($446k AUD) by Netflix for the rights to a show about her life, Inventing Anna.
+A stage play — Anna X — starring Emma Corrin, which ran at the Harold Pinter theatre in London last year, was also inspired by Sorokin's story.

 Advertisement